4th Friday Art Shows and Opening Reception @ Art Works!

-Winter is approaching.
-Soon days will be short and nights long.
-We are inviting our guests to go up in the attic and dust off their scariest Halloween get-up and join us for the 4th Friday reception and opening of new exhibits.
-There will be prizes for best costumes.

-It’s not all scary stuff, as we are also inviting children (and adults love this too) to an artful scavenger hunt and pumpkin decorating activity.
-And the new exhibits will put you in the Halloween mood including: Phantasmagorium by Chris Semtner, Spontaneous Markings by George Hughes, The Magical World of Little Lamzy Divy by Andrea Danner and the All Media Show with a Dark Art theme.
+Art Works presents our first installation exhibit in the main gallery.
+Three artists collaborate merging film, structures, objects from nature and water to investigate ideas and emotions intertwined in all these objects.
+Solo exhibits include urban and natural photography by Darin Patterson and textiles by Dawn Vass.
+And as always, we host the monthly All Media Show featuring Virginia artists.

-Please join us October 28th, 6 p.m. - 8 p.m. for the opening reception.
-Meet these extraordinary artists, enjoy live music, and celebrate with us with refreshments and libations benefiting RVA Thriving Artists.
+Join us on July 28th 6 p.m. – 8 p.m. for the opening reception.
+Meet the artists and enjoy live music, refreshments and libations sponsored by RVA Thriving Artists.
 Parking is free.
+Incipience continues through September 16th.
+The other exhibits continue through August 19, 2023.
+This event is free and open to the public.

+Incipience by Shelia M. Gray and Ryan K. Carlson in collaboration with Oli Begley and Steven Warwick

+Incipience is a collaborative art installation that investigates the ideas and emotions around the intertwinement of natural elements, found objects, created materials and physicality.
+These artists approach this through the basis of opening up, rooting in, rising above, flight, and growth taking into consideration the inception of things and emotions.
+Their exhibit evokes a sense of composed unbalance, familiar surrealism, and curiosity of sentiment.

 The exhibit will be in the Jane Sandelin Gallery.